su2code/su2code.github.io/_docs_v7/Mesh-File.md

 ## CGNS Format

 To make creating your own meshes easier and more accessible, support for the open CGNS data standard has been included within SU2.
-The main advantage gained is that complex meshes created in a third-party software package (one that supports unstructured, single-zone CGNS file export) can be used directly within SU2 without the need for conversion to the native format.
+The main advantage gained is that complex meshes created in a third-party software package (one that supports unstructured, single-zone CGNS file export in ADF format) can be used directly within SU2 without the need for conversion to the native format.
 Moreover, as CGNS is a binary format, the size of the mesh files can be significantly reduced.
-If needed, a converter from CGNS to the SU2 format has been built into SU2 (See the [inviscid wedge tutorial](../tutorials/Inviscid_Wedge)).

 ### Compiling with CGNS Support

-Starting with SU2 v4.3, the source for version 3.3.0 of the CGNS library is shipped with SU2 in the externals/ directory, and it is automatically built and linked for you when compiling SU2 (ADF support only).
+Starting with SU2 v4.3, the source code of the CGNS library is shipped with SU2 in the externals/ directory, and it is automatically built and linked for you when compiling SU2 (ADF support only).

 ### Using and Converting CGNS Meshes